-Sweet Potato Pie is one of my favorite dessert when it comes to Thanksgiving and Christmas time.
-It is the ultimate comfort food during the holidays.
-So I decide to give the traditional sweet potato pie recipe a healthy twist and make it paleo, dairy free, refined sugar free, gluten free and yet super easy to make.
+Sweet Potato Pie is one of my favorite desserts during the holidays!
+I decided to give the traditional sweet potato pie recipe a healthy twist and make it paleo, dairy-free, refined sugar-free, gluten-free, and yet completely delicious and super easy to make.

-Is Sweet Potato Pie a Thanksgiving Staple in your household?
-Well it is certainly for my husband’s family.
-It is my favorite dessert during the holiday seasons.
+Is sweet potato pie a Thanksgiving staple in your household?
+It certainly is in my husband’s family.
+And it has now become my favorite dessert during the holiday seasons.

-If you follow me on Instagram, you may already know my obsession with sweet potato.
-Not only I use sweet potato to sweeten a lot of my dessert recipes, I also love a good batch of CRISPY sweet potato fries every Sunday Meal Prep.
+If you follow me on Instagram, you may already know my obsession with sweet potatoes!
+Not only do I use sweet potatoes to sweeten a lot of my dessert recipes, but I also love a good batch of CRISPY sweet potato fries for every Sunday meal prep.

-First of all, instead of the refined sugar used in a traditional pie filling, I used roasted local sweet potato.
+First of all, instead of the refined sugar used in a traditional pie filling, I used roasted local sweet potato for this paleo dessert.
 I love sweetening my baked goods with sweet potatoes.
-Oh you should totally also check out my Sweet potato brownie and carrot cake donuts made with sweet potato!
-Sorry I got too excited and jumped the gun.
-First, you need to stay and try this recipe.

 Health Benefits of using Sweet Potato

-Not only are they packed with fiber, vitamin A and C; these little power houses are also rich in antioxidants, have anti-inflammatory qualities, and help regulate blood sugar (read more here).
+Not only are they packed with fiber, vitamin A and vitamin C; these little powerhouses are also rich in antioxidants, have anti-inflammatory qualities, and help regulate blood sugar (read more here).